ronhombre/KyberKotlin/README.md

 aiming at different security levels.
 Specifically, Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.

-This project is semi-fully based on FIPS 203!
-(Some seemingly unintended changes were reverted i.e. transposition of two matrices.)

 ## Introduction

 This is a 100% Kotlin Multiplatform implementation of ML-KEM.